spoorthiuk/spoorthiuk-datascience.github.io/Tips and Tricks/_posts/2022-09-18-my-first-website.md

   This opens up a **local hosting site** where you can see changes as you make them to the various files. **Copy the server site address** generated to your web browser and a local version of your site will appear.
 Voila!
 Now when you make changes to any of the files in the folder (**website**), it would reflect on the website. <br>
   Note that **if you make a change to the _config.yml file**, you would need to **stop** running the server **(Ctrl+C)** in VS Code terminal and re-run the command `bundle exec jekyll serve`.

+  If you get an error, run `bundle install` - that command should install a bunch of stuff to fix things.
+Once it's done, run `bundle exec jekyll serve` again.

 ## Step 4: General website configuration and customization